Frank McCormick: Cincinnati Reds

 McCormick made his major league debut for the Reds on September 11, 1934, at the age of 23, entering the game as a pinch-hitter for pitcher Ray Kolp in a 5–2 loss against the Brooklyn Dodgers.
 He played just 12 games with the Reds and though he batted .313 in 16 at-bats, he was demoted to the minor leagues, where he was consigned for the next two seasons.
 He was briefly brought back up to the majors in 1937, but after the Reds were unable to fit him into one position, he was sent back down and remained there until September 19.
 In his first day back with the team, he amassed seven hits in a doubleheader and finished the season with a .325 batting average in 83 at-bats.

 McCormick became the Reds' full-time first baseman from 1938 onwards, replacing Buck Jordan.
 That year, he had 106 runs batted in (RBI), finished third in the National League in batting average (.327) and led the majors in hits with 209.
 In recognition of his brilliant performance in his first full year in the major leagues, McCormick was named the unofficial "Rookie of the Year" by the Associated Press.

 The 1939 season saw another strong showing from McCormick both offensively and defensively.
 He led the National League in hits (209), drove in 128 RBIs to become the league's RBI champion and finished first in fielding percentage at first base (.996).
 His impressive performance during the latter half of the season was recognized as being a key factor in the Reds' drive to win the pennant.
 The Reds advanced to the 1939 World Series, where they lost to the New York Yankees in a four-game sweep.
 In spite of his team's performance, he was still able to maintain a .400 batting average throughout the series.
 His contributions to the team that year led to him being accepted into the "Jungle Club" of Reds' infielders, who gave him the nickname "Wildcat".

+Last years

+He was then sold to the Philadelphia Phillies in 1946 for $30,000.
+In his first season there, he had just one error in 134 games at first base while being named an All Star for his ninth straight season.
+It did not help his cause when he was released in 1947, however, as he batted just .225 in 15 games before being released.
+He soon signed with the Boston Braves and platooned with Earl Torgeson, the result being that he hit .354 in 81 games.
+He continued the pinch-hitting in 1948, where he batted .250 for the pennant-winning Braves.
+He served as a pinch hitter in three games of the 1948 World Series, collecting a hit in Game 3 before grounding out in the decisive Game 6 that the Braves lost.
+He was released after the season and retired at the age of 37.